-Meaning, definition and characteristics of staff motivation; difference between motivation and morale; importance of staff motivation; factors influencing motivation: monetary and non-monetary incentives; differences between monetary and non-monetary incentives; Maslow's theory of the Hierarchy of Human Needs - explanation of the theory with the help of the pyramid, assumptions and criticism of the theory; Herzberg's Two-factor Theory (Motivation and Hygiene Factors).
+Meaning, definition and characteristics of motivation: difference staff between motivation and morale; importance of staff motivation; factors influencing motivation: monetary and non-monetary incentives; differences between monetarv and non-monetary incentives; Maslow's theory of the Hierarchy of Human Needs - explanation of the theory with the help of the pyramid, assumptions and criticism of the theory; Herzberg's Two-factor Theory (Motivation and Hygiene Factors).
+Relationship between these two theories.